1526

 (Photo: Andreas Ruhl)

-This fact was the basis for Luther’s later famous statement that Alsfeld was “the first town / to accept religion after the Reformation”. (quoted from: Merian/Zeiller: “Topographia Hassiae”).
+This fact was the basis for Luther’s later famous statement that Alsfeld was “the first city / to have accepted the religion after the Reformation” (quoted from: Merian/Zeiller: “Topographia Hassiae”).
 (MNic)